Framework Overview

 Section C provides guidance on balancing ecological flow needs with competing management objectives to develop a final set of environmental flow recommendations.
 This involves assessing flow alteration to inform management strategies and balancing ecological and non-ecological management objectives through tradeoff analyses.
 Additional guidance is provided for adaptively managing environmental flows, monitoring outcomes, and implementing environmental flow recommendations.

-An overview of three sections and 12 steps of the California Environmental Flows Framework, with the key questions that get answered by the end of each section.
+An overview of three sections of the California Environmental Flows Framework, with the key questions and results of each section.

 The hypothesis underlying Section A is that natural ranges of flow metrics for each of the five functional flow components will support multiple ecosystem functions and satisfy the habitat needs of native freshwater species.
 Therefore, the natural ranges of flow metrics are used as the starting point for defining ecological flow criteria.
 However, certain forms of physical habitat alteration, water quality impairment and biological interactions may make natural ranges for these flow metrics less effective in supporting ecosystem functions.
 For example, natural peak flows may not inundate floodplains if the channel is deeply incised, and thus the functions associated with floodplain inundation (e.g., fish breeding and riparian seed dispersal) may not be supported.
 Similarly, high stream temperatures resulting from riparian vegetation loss may limit the functionality of a summer baseflow for fish rearing if the temperatures exceed suitability thresholds.
 In such cases, affected functional flow components are subject to further analysis in Section B, resulting in potential revisions to flow criteria that take into account the altered stream condition and thus may deviate from natural ranges of flow metrics.
 When these criteria from Section B are combined with the ecological flow criteria developed in Section A, the user obtains a full set of ecological flow criteria for all five functional flow components.